 Facts and figures

-- The average route length is 6.0 kilometres per person and route with the average duration taking around 23 minutes.
+- The average length of the route is around 6.0 kilometres per person and journey, with an average journey time of 24 minutes.

 - The number of routes covered by bicycle continues to grow, while the use of cars has slowly declined since 1998.